-Practical information: There are many places on Maui that organize luau feasts.
+Practical information: There are many places on Maui that organize Luau feasts.
 You can find them at some bigger hotels as well.
-On GetYourGuide website you can find some of the popular options and Viator has a selection of the most popular luaus as well.
+On Viator, you can find some of the popular luaus in Maui.
 And yes, these parties are meant for tourists these days, but it gives you a unique opportunity to experience Hawaiian traditions.

 2. See the Sunrise at Mt.
 Haleakala

-One of the most uniqe activities on Maui is seeing a sunrise from on top of Haleakala volcano.
-Haleakala is a dormant volcano with the peak towering above the island at 10,023 ft (3,055 m).
+One of the most unique activities on Maui is seeing a sunrise from on top of the Haleakala volcano.
+Haleakala is a dormant volcano with a peak towering above the island at 10,023 ft (3,055 m).